After Struggle With Unseen Threat, Taylor Returns to the Water

 Possible risks of brain surgery are:

-Your doctor will examine you, and may order laboratory and imaging tests.
+Your surgeon will examine you and may order laboratory and imaging tests.

 During the days before the surgery: